lala-rob/openhab2-addons/addons/binding/org.openhab.binding.milight/README.md

 Besides adding bridges through Paper-UI, you can also add them manually in your Thing configuration file.

-    Bridge milight:bridge:ACCF23A6C0B4 [ ADDR="192.168.0.70", PORT=8899 ]
+    Bridge milight:bridge:ACCF23A6C0B4 [ ADDR="192.168.0.70", PORT=8899 ] {
     Thing whiteLed 0
-    Thing whiteLed 1
-    Thing rgbLed 5
-    Thing rgbLed 8
-    Thing rgbLed 9
+    Thing rgbwwLed 4
-    Thing rgbLed 10
+    Thing rgbLed 1
     }

 The Thing configuration for the bridge uses the following syntax Bridge milight:bridge:<mac address of bridge> [ ADDR="<IP-Address of bridge>", PORT=<listening port> ]

 The Thing configuration for the bulbs uses the following syntax:
-[Thing] <type of bulb> <group number>
+[Thing] <type of bulb> <zone>

-The following bulb types are valid for configuration: whiteLed, rgbLed
+The following bulb types are valid for configuration:

-The group number corresponds to the bulbs/channels on your bridge, where 0 reflects all white bulbs, 1-4 white bulb channels and 5 all rgb bulbs.
+ * rgbv2Led: The very first available bulb.
+Not very common anymore.
+ * whiteLed: The white bulbs (with cold/warm white) used with v3-v5 bridges.
+ * rgbLed: The rgb+white bulbs (with cold/warm white) used with v3-v5 bridges.
+About 4080 colors (255 colors * 16 brightness steps).
+ * rgbiboxLed: The iBox bridge integrated color bulb without a dedicated white channel.
+ * rgbwLed: The 2016/2017 color bulb without saturation support.
+About 16320 (255*64) colors.
+ * rgbwwLed: The 2016/2017 color bulb with saturation support.
+About 1.044.480 (255*64*64) different color shades.

+The zone number is either 0 for meaning all bulbs of the same type or a valid zone number (1-4 with bridges up to and including version 6).
+Future bridges may support more zones (up to 255).

 ## Features
 For white bulbs these channels are supported:

-    ledbrightness       controls the brightness of your bulbs colorTemperature    changes from cold white to warm white and vice versa nightMode           dimms your bulbs to a very low level to use them as a night light
+    ledbrightness       Controls the brightness of your bulbs colorTemperature    Changes from cold white to warm white and vice versa nightMode           Dims your bulbs to a very low level to use them as a night light

+For rgbv2Led bulbs these channels are supported:

+    ledbrightness       Controls the brightness of your bulbs ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch.

-For rgbw bulbs these channels are supported:
+For rgbLed bulbs these channels are supported:

-    ledbrightness       controls the brightness of your bulbs ledcolor            changes the color and brightness of your rgb bulbs discomode           changes the discoMode for rgb bulbs discospeed          changes the speed of your chosen discoMode
+    nightMode           Dims your bulbs to a very low level to use them as a night light ledwhitemode        Disable all color (saturation is 0) ledbrightness       Controls the brightness of your bulbs ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch. animation_mode_relative   Changes the animation mode.
+Use an IncreaseDecrease type of widget. animation_speed     Changes the speed of your chosen animation mode

+For rgbwLed/rgbwwLed bulbs these channels are supported:

+    nightMode           Dims your bulbs to a very low level to use them as a night light ledwhitemode        Disable all color (saturation is 0) ledbrightness       Controls the brightness of your bulbs ledsaturation       Controls the saturation of your bulbs (not for rgbwLed!) colorTemperature    Changes from cold white to warm white and vice versa (not for rgbwLed!) ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch. animation_mode      Changes the animation mode.
+Chose between animation mode 1 to 9. animation_mode_relative   Changes the animation mode.
+Use an IncreaseDecrease type of widget. animation_speed     Changes the speed of your chosen animation mode ledlink             Sync bulb to this zone within 3 seconds of light bulb socket power on ledunlink           Clear bulb from this zone within 3 seconds of light bulb socket power on

 [(See the API)](http://www.limitlessled.com/dev/).

 Limitations:

-The rgb bulbs do not support changing their saturation, so the colorpicker will only set the hue and brightness of it.
+* Only the rgbww bulbs support changing their saturation, for rgbv2Led/rgbw the colorpicker will only set the hue and brightness and change to whitemode if the saturation is under a given threshold.

 ## Example